React-Sample-Project/NetflixClone/README.md

 3. Styling is done with styled-components library.
 4. Routing is handled using react-router-dom (Version 5 using hooks)
 5. Netflix style carousel is implemented with react-slick
-6. Font Awesome icons are used for the icons in the application
+6. Font Awesome icons are used for the icons in the application.
+7. Google Analytics to track website visits.